 4) Can you make a highlight video and get a full game video from the camps so you have what you need for the college coaches who want you to send them video?
 This one is huge.
 And why we shoot every game at 3 camps – plus all Hoop Group Camps and WCE showcases are videotaped – to make sure you can make a highlight video (or have me make one).
 Put in front of the coaches – they want to see video from you.

 Start with an IVY or Patriot school’s camp, on a weekend AFTER YOUR FINALS ARE OVER (unless your finals are in late June and you haven’t begun studying yet in which case get to the Yale et al camp on the first two weekends of the camp season), with dozens of academic D3 coaches watching you play (Yale has had just about every academic school at its camp in recent years).
 Perhaps another one is a mid-week camp such as at Dartmouth.
-The third weekend in June is a busy weekend, full of great camps and conflicts!
+The first and second weekends in June are a busy weekends, full of great camps and conflicts!
 Penn, Cornell, Colgate, American, Brown, Harvard et al. All good ones.
 Which means the coaches will be splitting up.
 Dartmouth and Princeton are mid-week.

-June 24-25 Elite Academic Student Athlete Prospect Camp now back in San Diego and jointly run with WCE, formerly at UCSD.
-The camp is now on Monday and Tuesday to work within the new NCAA schedule.
+June 22-23 Elite Academic Student Athlete Prospect Camp now back in San Diego and jointly run with WCE, formerly at UCSD and Pomona.
+The camp is now on Monday and early Tuesday to work within the new NCAA schedule and UCSD camp.
 Expected: 180 players and 75+ coaches.
 Plus, I am at this camp and will be videotaping every game on all courts.
 If you want to stay on the East Coast, the Hoop Group Academic 1 camp is after the school year is done.

-And then come the two academic camps I consider mandatory for all Academic Basketball players: our Academic Basketball Camp on Wednesday July 3 at which we will prepare players for the July 5-7 All Academic Camp at Brandeis which is on Sunday-Tuesday morning this year.
-The latter is where ABC players Earn A College Uniform AND PLAY ON THE SAME TEAM AT BOTH OF THESE CAMPS (at Pomona, too, if you choose to go).
+And then come the two academic camps I consider mandatory for all Academic Basketball players: our Academic Basketball Camp on Friday July 3 at which we will prepare players for the July 5-7 All Academic Camp at BABSON (formerly Brandeis) which is on Sunday-Tuesday morning this year.
+The latter is where ABC players Earn A College Uniform AND PLAY ON THE SAME TEAM AT BOTH OF THESE CAMPS.
 I will be at both camps and all games will be videotaped at both camps.
 There don’t appear to be any conflicts for the coaches being at these camps as of now and this is the key to why I consider them mandatory – so you will be seen!
 The change in schedule was made to work within the new NCAA schedule and give players time to get to their Live Period tournaments and West Coast Elite Academic superbowl.

-Why is it significant that we are videotaping every game at the four camps (the new Midwest Scholar Showcase at Case Western Reserve on June 14-16, too) plus MOS videotapes at the WCE events?
+Why is it significant that we are videotaping every game at the two “mandatory camps plus MOS videotapes at the WCE events?
 Because coaches are going to ask you for video – you want to send them a highlight video so you can attract their attention within their 150-second attention-span.
 They will ask for a full game video once you have their attention.
 Because they are familiar with pretty much every player at each of these camps, so seeing you play against known players is the right way for you to present yourself (rather than from a hs game which they have no way of knowing what the competition level is or the game situation).

 We can make these videos for you, or you can get the game video from us, at www.VideoForCoaches.com

-And, the last week of July has the Hoop Group Academic 2 camp which, like the All Academic Camp and Academic superbowl, is going to be pretty much essential to all academic student athletes which are not among the 1000 D1 players invited to the NCAA’s new Live Period event: West Coast Elite is running two Opportunity 1000 events in Anaheim (Tuesday-Thursday and Friday-Sunday July 23-25 & 26-28) which will be for players of all levels plus the Hoop Group Academic Elite 2 camp on Saturday-Monday July 27-29.
+And, the last week of July has the Hoop Group Academic 2 camp which, like the All Academic Camp and Academic superbowl, is going to be pretty much essential to all academic student athletes which are not among the 1000 D1 players invited to the NCAA’s new Live Period NCAA Academy.
 I will be at all of these to speak to players and parents.

 For all other camps, please register directly with the schools via the web site links listed on an attached file or on our web site and click on Academic Camps in the upper right.

 All Juniors should – MUST, PLEASE, unless you have reached 1560/35 – take the SAT or ACT test 3 times before the end of your Junior Year (including the June tests and brand new July ACT test) so the college coaches will know when they see you at the camps during the summer if your scores are in the range they hope you will be accepted by their respective schools.
 This salient element cannot be stressed enough.
 Yes, the tests are also given in the fall of your senior year but without knowing your best score a coach cannot fully plan on you being admissible.
 Applying ED1 is an important component of the recruiting process which does not affect non-athletes the same way.
 Some high school guidance or college placement advisors prescribe taking the tests only after you have completed the course material; for basketball players this will hinder your recruitment opportunities.
 So, please, take the test multiple times in your Junior year.
 Which test?
 Please consult a professional who can administer a diagnostic evaluation to predict whether the ACT or SAT is better for you.
-Sophs: taking the SAT2 Subject Test in June for a subject you just completed (hopefully on the AP level) is smart and then take the SAT/ACT test for the first time in the fall of your Junior year is not a bad idea as it will both give you a baseline score and avail you plenty of time to dedicate towards improving your score to the level you will need for the schools you want.
+Sophs: taking the SAT2 Subject Test in June for a subject you just completed (hopefully on the AP level) is smart and then take the SAT/ACT test for the first time in the fall of your Junior year it’s not a bad idea as it will both give you a baseline score and avail you plenty of time to dedicate towards improving your score to the level you will need for the schools you want.
 Please do not go into a test “cold” without Proper Preparation as it Prevents Poor Performance (“PPPPP”).
 Rule #2 applies.
 And before you get too anxious about the SAT/ACT test, PLEASE KNOW THAT THERE ARE 971 colleges and universities which do not require test scores in all or some circumstances; 126 D3 schools are TEST OPTIONAL and of those, about half are very good to excellent academic schools.
 This is HUGE for some of you so I will repeat it:

 68 GOOD ACADEMIC D3 SCHOOLS ARE TEST OPTIONAL.